PowerClerk Support Center

 With the introduction of Smart Templates, PowerClerk has made it easier for Program Designers to create and maintain Document Templates and Communication Templates.
 Once you upgrade your templates to Smart Templates, PowerClerk will track all the Data Fields, Data Field Groups, and Attachments that your templates reference via Template Tags.
 Smart Templates will behave the same as the current templates when used, so the change will be invisible to your users.

-Upgrading to Smart Templates will simplify the Program Designer’s job in the following ways:
+Smart Templates simplify the Program Designer’s job in the following ways:

 - Early Error Detection: